World History Encyclopedia

 World History Encyclopedia (formerly Ancient History Encyclopedia) is a nonprofit educational company created in 2009 by Jan van der Crabben.
 The organization publishes and maintains articles, images, videos, podcasts, and interactive educational tools related to history.
 All users may contribute content to the site, although submissions are reviewed by an editorial team before publication.
 In 2021, the organization was renamed from the Ancient History Encyclopedia to World History Encyclopedia to reflect its broadened scope, covering world history from all time periods, as opposed to just ancient history.
 Original articles are written in English and later translated into other languages, mainly French and Spanish.

 Organization history

 The Ancient History Encyclopedia was founded in 2009 by van der Crabben with the stated goal of improving history education worldwide by creating a freely accessible and reliable history source.
 The nonprofit organization is based in Godalming, United Kingdom and Montreal, Canada, although it has no office and its team is globally distributed.

-The site had an emphasis on ancient history when it was founded, but it later shifted to cover the Medieval and early Modern periods as well.
+The site had an emphasis on ancient history when it was founded, but it later shifted to cover the Medieval and Early Modern periods as well.
 In 2021, the organization renamed itself World History Encyclopedia to reflect this change.
+In November 2024, World History Encyclopedia became a publishing partner of the artificial intelligence search company Perplexity.ai, providing information to Perplexity while partaking their revenue sharing program.